| | | |

 4. Add additional apple cider vinegar

 There is no recipe for making bone broth.
 None at all.
-A ‘traditional recipe’ is made utilizing discarded items such as bones, vegetable scraps, garlic, onions, and fresh or dried herbs.
+A ‘traditional recipe’ uses discarded items such as bones, vegetable scraps, garlic, onions, and fresh or dried herbs.

 The term, a pinch of this, a dash of that, a handful of this, is how many measure the ingredients for making broth.
 Ingredients for making bone broth consist of the following items –